 Sense of humor included, you get a lot from your parents.
 From your values to your love of travel to your basketball skills, they and the rest of your family help shape the many shades of who you are.

-But you can also pick up other things from your relatives, notably: Your risk of certain health conditions.
+But you can also pick up other things from your relatives, such as your risk of certain health conditions – only some of which can be chalked up to your genes.

-For example, maybe you come from a family of people who are shorter or taller or who often have red hair.
+For example, maybe you come from a family of people who are shorter or taller, or who often have red hair.
 Genes influence these characteristics.
+Heredity also influences your family’s chances of having conditions like high blood pressure, heart attacks, high cholesterol, congestive heart failure and stroke.

 Being at risk for health problems isn’t only up to genetics.
 It’s a mix of several things that begin when you’re young, including: